jakobzhao/phaze/README.md

 Finally, you would need to update the legend.
 You can add another case statement for the new measurement, and you can reuse the code from any previous case statement, and all you would have to change is the word after case and the first line after the case statement, which is div.innerHTML += ''<b>Your new measurement</b>.

+##### Testing changes locally

+If you want to test out that your changes have worked, you can go to the directory where you are running the code in the terminal window and type node app.js.
+Then, wait 30 seconds for the webpage to gather data, and then go to the following URL: localhost:5040.

 #### Future Improvements

 As mentioned above, the most likely improvements would be to add more devices and to add more measurements collected from the devices.
 However, there are a number of other features that could be added to the map in the future.